 I love introducing rare or unusual plants into clients’ gardens, but they are always tried and tested in my own garden first to ensure that they perform well.

-I live with my husband Rob in Camberwell, south London, where we grow plants from over 140 different families in our garden, pushing the boundaries to discover what botanical wonders we can get away with growing in London.
+I live with my husband Rob in Camberwell, south London, where we grow plants from 250 different plant families in our garden, pushing the boundaries to discover what botanical wonders we can get away with growing in London.

 This blog aims to document the development of our mini ‘backyard botanic garden’, the stories behind some of the plants that grow here, the occasional visit to other gardens, as well as general musings on gardening and botany.